felixr/vim-multiedit/README.md

 ## About

 Do you envy Sublime Text 2's multiple selection and editing feature?
-This plugin tries to fill that text cursor shaped gap in your heart by letting you specify "regions" of text and edit them all from one place.
+This plugin tries to fill that multi-caret shaped gap in your heart by letting you specify "regions" of text and edit them all from one place.

 *(This plugin is based on https://github.com/felixr/vim-multiedit by Felix